CodeItQuick/CodeItQuick.github.io/_posts/2023-10-07-finally-started.md

 image: video_game_zombies_2.jpg
 ---

-# Finally starting a learning journal
+<h1 class="text-3xl py-8 bg-base-100 w-full">Finally starting a learning journal</h1>

 I started with a code snippet trying to implement finally using some fetching logic on a react project.